artmetla/DejaView/docs/reference/synthetic-track-event.md

 # Writing TrackEvent Protos Synthetically
-This page acts as a reference guide to synthetically generate TrackEvent, Perfetto's native protobuf based tracing format.
-This allows using Perfetto's analysis and visualzation without using collecting traces using the Perfetto SDK.
+This page acts as a reference guide to synthetically generate TrackEvent, DejaView's native protobuf based tracing format.
+This allows using DejaView's analysis and visualzation without using collecting traces using the DejaView SDK.

 TrackEvent protos can be manually written using the